The History of Winemaking in Great Western

 The brother’s wine business’ continued to thrive and evolve.
 In 1870 the Ararat Advertiser reports “two lofty stories sunk beneath the surface’ at Joseph Best’s Great Western Cellar, comprising four tunnels or drives measuring seven feet by four feet produced for the production of sparkling wines.

-Sadly, in 1887 Joseph Best passed away and a local Ballarat businessman, Hans Irvine, purchased his winery for the sum of £12,000.
-He was aware that Trouette and Blampied were already making sparkling wines, and thus he employed former Pommery maker Charles Pierlot from Champagne to produce méthode champenoise sparkling wines, starting the long history of sparkling wine production in the region.
-The underground drives continue to be expanded with the Governor of the time, Lord Hopeton opening the new Drives in 1903.
+Sadly, in 1887 Joseph Best passed away.
+A local Ballarat businessman, Hans Irvine, purchased his winery for the sum of £12,000.
+He was aware that Trouette and Blampied were already making sparkling wines.
+Thus he employed former Pommery maker Charles Pierlot from Champagne to produce méthode champenoise sparkling wines.
+Starting the long history of sparkling wine production in the region.
+The underground drives continue to be expanded.
+Lord Hopeton, the Governor of the time opening the new Drives in 1903.

 The Thomson Family makes their mark

-By 1890 there were 120 vignerons in the region cultivating 908 hectares in the area and Great Western became known for its fine wines.
+By 1890 there were 120 vignerons in the region.
+Cultivating 908 hectares in the area, Great Western became known for its fine wines.
 In 1877 the phylloxera disease decimated wineries in Victoria, particularly in central Victoria.
 Many wineries never recovered.
 The Great Western vineyards however were unscathed.

 William Thomson from Scotland also settled in Great Western and purchased a winery at Rhymney in 1893 from John Lorimer.
 After purchasing St Andrews, William set about enhancing and expanding the property into a highly productive winery and orchard.
 He was helped in his toil by his son, Frederick, who was sixteen when they settled on the property.

-In 1920, Frederick became aware that Charles Best was looking to sell the Best’s property and considering the opportunity too good to pass up, purchased the business, the stock, equipment and the name “Best’s Great Western” for £10,000.
+In 1920, Frederick became aware that Charles Best was looking to sell the Best’s property.
+Considering the opportunity too good to pass up he purchased the business.
+The stock, equipment and the name “Best’s Great Western” for £10,000.

-Throughout the 1920s other wineries (including Best’s at Rhymney) focused on fortified wine production which was in much demand and helped to keep the industry alive through troubled war-time years.
-It was a period not without challenges, not only had the deteriorating economy reduced the price of wine, but when Seppelt bought Hans Irvine out they shifted production of their brandy to South Australia, which decimated the market for local wineries that sold their wines in bulk.
+Throughout the 1920s other wineries (including Best’s at Rhymney) focused on fortified wine production.
+Fortified was in high demand and helped to keep the industry alive through troubled war-time years.
+It was a period not without challenges, not only had the deteriorating economy reduced the price of wine.
+But when Seppelt bought Hans Irvine out they shifted production of their brandy to South Australia.
+This decimated the market for local wineries that sold their wines in bulk.
 In addition, the Federal Government reduced the export bounty on wine that had supported winemakers exporting their products.
 Times were tough and many local wineries failed to survive.

 The 30s and 40s really were troubled times where the industry struggled to stay afloat post war.
-Seppelt Winemaker Colin Preece at the time launched a number of wines like the Moyston Claret, Chalambar Burgundy, Arawatta Riesling and Rhymney Chablis that kept the region periodically in the spotlight, but the consumers really did not grasp these varietal wines.
+Seppelt Winemaker Colin Preece at the time launched a number of wines.
+Wines like the Moyston Claret, Chalambar Burgundy, Arawatta Riesling and Rhymney Chablis that kept the region periodically in the spotlight.
+But the consumers really did not grasp these varietal wines.

 Viv Thomson reflects about some of the history of the region at the 150th anniversary of Winemaking in Great Western in 2013.